MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-install.md

 You should have the following installed before you install Visual Studio Tools for Unreal Engine:

 - Visual Studio version 17.7 or later [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)
-- Unreal Engine version 4.27 and 5.0 or later.
+- Unreal Engine version 4.27 or 5.0 or later.
 [Download instructions](https://www.unrealengine.com/download)

 ## Install Visual Studio Tools for Unreal Engine